 Finally, NGOs proposed the creation of the first national park in Moldova, "The Lower Dniester," on the border with Ukraine, with support of the GEF/World Bank.
 The aim of Middle Size GEF project was to preserve Lower Dniester wetlands and its biodiversity.
 The area of the future national park covers more than 50.000 ha of Moldova.
 Despite of a huge local support, regrettably, Moldovan national authorities did not express enough political will to establish a park, despite all the preparation work being done [8].
 This reluctance creates serious obstacles towards sustainable development of this rural area and transboundary cooperation.
-Two Ramsar sites are recognized along the Dniester River in Moldova thanks to cooperation of the Biotica Ecological Society and the Ministry of Environment.
+The analogous intentions to create "Nizhnednestrovskiy National Park" exist and in Odessa Oblast.
+But in both cases good intentions faced with interests of resistance of governmental bodies and businesses which have intentions to use these territories for recreation of new elites, as well as for fishing, hunting and poaching.
+Two Ramsar sites are recognized along the Dniester River in Moldova thanks to cooperation of the Biotica Ecological Society and the Ministry of Environment of Moldova.